 Women are underrepresented in key decision-making roles across almost all industries in the Australian workforce.
-WGEA 2019-20 data shows that while women make up half of the private sector workforce (50.5%), women make up only:
+While women make up half of the employees in the 2020-21 WGEA dataset (51%), women comprise only:

 - 32.5% of key management positions

 While Australia is making progress on many aspects of gender equality, female representation in leadership continues to be a cause for concern.

 Women are underrepresented at leadership and management levels in Australian workplaces.
 Progress towards gender equality has been too slow even though there are strong economic arguments underpinning the case for equality.

 The Workplace Gender Equality Agency believes organisations who set voluntary targets are able to set realistic goals, taking into account their specific circumstances and environments.